lancedb/documentation/docs/src/concepts/index_hnsw.md

-# Understanding HNSW index
+---
+title: HNSW Index in LanceDB | Hierarchical Navigable Small World
+description: Learn about LanceDB's HNSW index implementation for fast approximate nearest neighbor search.
+Covers graph-based indexing, search parameters, and performance optimization.
+---

+# HNSQ Index in LanceDB

 Approximate Nearest Neighbor (ANN) search is a method for finding data points near a given point in a dataset, though not always the exact nearest one.
-HNSW is one of the most accurate and fastest Approximate Nearest Neighbour search algorithms, It’s beneficial in high-dimensional spaces where finding the same nearest neighbor would be too slow and costly
+HNSW is one of the most accurate and fastest Approximate Nearest Neighbour search algorithms, It's beneficial in high-dimensional spaces where finding the same nearest neighbor would be too slow and costly

 [Jump to usage](#usage)
 There are three main types of ANN search algorithms: